 Keeping records of police misconduct and serious uses of force secret prevents the public from ensuring that law enforcement officers are held accountable for their actions.
 This disproportionately harms communities of color and others who suffer the most from police harassment and brutality.

-SB 1421, introduced by Sen. Nancy Skinner would lift the veil of police secrecy and improve transparency and accountability by allowing public access to information on police shootings and deadly use of force, as well as confirmed cases of officer misconduct such as sexual assault and serious job related dishonesty.
+SB 1421, introduced by Sen. Nancy Skinner, would lift the veil of police secrecy and improve transparency and accountability by allowing members of the public to request access to information on police shootings and deadly use of force, as well as confirmed cases of officer misconduct such as sexual assault and serious job related dishonesty.

 AB 3131: Police Demilitarization

 Following the militarized policing of protests in Ferguson, MO in 2014, President Obama issued an executive order in 2015 to place limits on the sale of surplus military equipment (federal 1033 program) to state and local police departments.
-The logic is simple: police should not need things like grenade launchers or tanks to carry out their duties and a militarized police force is more likely to use deadly force, which has a profound impact on communities of color.
+The logic is simple: police should not need things like grenade launchers or tanks to carry out their duties, and a militarized police force is more likely to use deadly force—which disproportionately and profoundly impacts communities of color.

 In August 2017, as part of their ongoing efforts to push a white supremacist agenda, President Trump and Jeff Sessions rolled back Obama’s executive order, allowing police departments access to military-grade weaponry once again.